-Save the date: Sunday June 1st for the Twelfth Annual Drums Along the Hudson, a FREE festival of Native American drumming, dancing and story telling, at the northern tip of Manhattan, around where Peter Minuit purchase the island from the local tribe around 400 years ago.
+Save the date: Sunday June 14th for the Thirteenth Annual Drums Along the Hudson, a FREE festival of Native American drumming, dancing and story telling, at the northern tip of Manhattan, around where Peter Minuit purchase the island from the local tribe around 400 years ago.

-In keeping with Native American respect for the environment, once again this year, the festival features an Environmental Tent which will include appearances by Captain Planet, courtesy of the Captain Planet Foundation, and a free bicycle valet for attendees who ride their bike to the park.
+In keeping with Native American respect for the environment, once again this year, the festival features an Environmental Tent and a free bicycle valet for attendees who ride their bike to the park.

 Take the “A” train to 207th Street or the #1 train to 215th St. and Broadway, and walk west, toward the Hudson River.
 The program is jointly sponsored by the NYC Dept. of Parks and Recreation, the NYC Dept. of Cultural Affairs, and Lotus Music & Dance.
 See you there.
 Call (212) 627-1076 ext 18 for more information.